 eczema - 'an acute, or chronic, non-contagious, simple inflammation of the skin, characterized by the presence of itching papules and vesicles which discharge a serous fluid, or dry up' (Syd.
 Soc.
 Lex.).
 There are many kinds of eczema; a form occurring in cattle (E. epizooticum), is known as 'the foot and mouth disease'.

-go for - to have for one's aim; to aim at securing; to concentrate effort on the attainment of (an object); to assail, attack; whether with physical force or violent language.
+go for - to have for one's aim; to concentrate effort on the attainment of (an object); to assail, attack (whether with physical force or violent language)

-snuffler - one who snuffles or speaks through the nose; one who speaks cantingly.
+snuffler - a person who breathes noisily (as through a nose blocked by mucus); one who speaks through the nose; one who uses cant

-beaver - a shade of brown resembling that of the fur of a beaver; a beard; a bearded person.
+beaver - a shade of brown resembling that of the fur of a beaver; a beard; the female genitals or the pubic area in general

-itinerary - a line or course of travel, a route; a record or journal of travel; an account of a journey; a book describing a route by land or sea, or tracing the course of the roads in a region or district, with measurements of distance, accounts of places and objects of interest, and other information for travellers.
+itinerary - a line or course of travel, a route; a book describing a route by land or sea, or tracing the course of the roads in a region or district, with measurements of distance, accounts of places and objects of interest, and other information for travellers.

 universal - Logic and Philos.
-That which is predicated or asserted of all the individuals or species of a class or genus, or of many things which are regarded as forming a class; an abstract or general concept regarded either as having an absolute, mental, or nominal existence.
+That which is predicated or asserted of all the individuals or species of a class or genus, or of many things which are regarded as forming a class; an abstract or general concept regarded either as having an absolute, mental, or nominal existence + (particular and universal propositions are opposites in logic).

 Mezzofanti - the name of Giuseppe Mezzofanti (1774-1849), an Italian cardinal who was master of more than fifty languages, used to denote a person of exceptional linguistic ability.